Euthanasia of Rodents

 - The method of euthanasia must be specified in the approved Institutional Animal Care and Use (IACUC) protocol.
 Animal death must be verified after euthanasia and prior to disposal (for specific details please refer to the section “Verifying Euthanasia” below).

 - Use of anesthetic for euthanasia must be an overdose, not an anesthetic dose.
 Regardless of amount of chemical administered, animal must be completely non-responsive to noxious stimuli (hind paw pinch) before any physical means are applied.

 - Sodium pentobarbital and ketamine are controlled substances and must be maintained according to the BU Controlled Substances Program.

 - Physical methods of euthanasia such as decapitation or cervical dislocation of unanesthetized animals require demonstration of competence, and may be approved with proper justification in the IACUC protocol and documentation of training.

-- Whenever possible, euthanasia should not be performed in the presence of other animals.
+- Euthanasia should not be performed in the presence of other animals whenever possible.

 - Intraperitoneal injection of at least 200 mg/kg sodium pentobarbital euthanasia solution, or other anesthetic at an overdose.

-- Inhalation of CO2 from a pressurized tank in an uncrowded chamber (a standard-sized mouse cage may contain no more than five mice) followed by cervical dislocation, decapitation, or bilateral thoracotomy.
+- Inhalation of CO2 from a pressurized tank in an uncrowded chamber (a standard size mouse cage may contain no more than 5 mice) followed by cervical dislocation, decapitation or bilateral thoracotomy.

 - Intraperitoneal injection of at least 200 mg/kg sodium pentobarbital or pentobarbital euthanasia solution.